 Nestled in the heart of Nova Scotia, this expansive natural retreat spans 40 hectares of lush woodlands and wetlands.
 It’s a perfect place to immerse yourself in nature while exploring up to 6 km of scenic trails.
-Whether you’re visiting for a day or planning a longer stay, the park offers a variety of activities for all ages1.
+Whether you’re visiting for a day or planning a longer stay, the park offers a variety of activities for all ages.

 Home to over 60 species of native animals, the park provides an educational experience like no other.
 Interactive exhibits and interpretive signs share the stories of these creatures, many of which were born in captivity or rescued and now rely on care.
-It’s a fantastic way to learn about the region’s biodiversity1.
+It’s a fantastic way to learn about the region’s biodiversity.

 One of the park’s most beloved attractions is Shubenacadie Sam, the famous weather-predicting groundhog.
 This unique feature adds a touch of whimsy and makes your visit even more memorable.
-Open seasonally from May to October, with weekend hours in winter, the park ensures year-round accessibility and family-friendly facilities1.
+Open seasonally from May to October, with weekend hours in winter, the park ensures year-round accessibility and family-friendly facilities.

 Exploring the Park’s Natural Wonders